pedroanicetoo/CompilerMgol/README.md

 lr0_flux.pdf

-3 - Semantic analyzer\n
+3 - Semantic analyzer

-Final File must be compile in C compiler (need some changes to do this)
+Final File must be compile in C compiler (TODO: need some changes to do this)